Keeping Track: Are Online Calendars a Feature or a Business?

-I read an interesting article the other day in The Wall Street Journal titled, “Would-Be Web Moguls Learn to Battle Spam, Beat What Rivals Offer”. [note: access is no longer open or I’d add a link.
-Thanks to Jerry King for sending it my way…].
-It was like an American Idol of Web 2.0 Business plans with VCs as judges/panellists.
-One of the criteria used by the VCs judges/panellists was, “Is this thing a feature or is it a business?”
+I read an interesting article in The Wall Street Journal titled, “Would-Be Web Moguls Learn to Battle Spam, Beat What Rivals Offer“.
+It was like the American Idol of Web 2.0 business plans with venture capitalists as judges.
+One of the criteria used by the venture capitalists was, “Is this thing a feature or is it a business?”
 This has always been a product assessment criterion, and is one that applies to online calendars.

 Long story short, calendars are a feature to me.
-Pooling Calendar events (i.e. event data like Ticketmaster concerts), now that’s a business.
+Pooling calendar events (e.g. event data like Ticketmaster concerts), now that’s a business.

 FreshBooks, the world’s #1 cloud accounting software for self-employed professionals.
 Built in 2003 after he accidentally saved over an invoice, Mike spent 3.5 years growing FreshBooks from his parents’ basement.
 Since then, over 10 million people have used FreshBooks to save time billing, and collect billions of dollars.
 A lover of the outdoors, Mike has been bitten so many times it’s rumoured he’s the first human to have developed immunity to mosquitoes.Mike is the co-founder and CEO of